 I can see this being a concern not only in this situation (traveling directly with coworkers) but in a situation I’ve been in, where there’s a conference that almost everyone in your industry attends, so even if you’re not traveling with direct coworkers, you end up seeing a million colleagues all over the airport, on flights, and via other travel hubs.
-A lot of sites have comfy–looking, wrinkle–free travel clothes (we just featured a washable top from Chadwicks’s line on CorporetteMoms’ Washable Wednesday) — but what is the chic alternative to the flowy pants-with-matching-loose-jacket look?
-A few thoughts:
+What is the chic alternative to the flowy pants-with-matching-loose-jacket look?

-- If you’re ok with looking casual — but leggings are TOO casual — consider reader favorite pull-on Jag Jeans (available at Nordstrom and a few at 6pm).
+If you’re ok with looking casual — but leggings are TOO casual — consider pull-on jeans like these wildy popular Levi’s ones.
 Paired with a nice sweater or even a blazer that you take off before you get comfortable in your seat, these can look great.
 (Don’t forget our old video on how to fold a blazer.)
 We’ve actually got an entirely separate post on comfortable workwear for late nights.

 Finally, if you have a choice in the matter, encourage the members of the group to NOT sit together on the long flight — it gives you a bit of “me” time and avoids the possible meet-cute situation of waking up on your coworker’s shoulder.
 As an added benefit, it allows you to get as comfortable as you want in your seat without judgment — watch that cheesy rom-com, sleep with your mouth open, have a glass of champagne, whatever.